WHAT’S THE DEAL?

-- Report suspected incidents of trafficking by calling the National Human Trafficking Resource Center at 1-888-373-7888.
+- Report suspected incidents of trafficking by calling the National Human Trafficking Hotline at 1-888-373-7888.
 This hotline is not only to report suspected trafficking but to provide help if you are or have been a human trafficking victim.

 THE SUPER BOWL & TRAFFICKING THROUGHOUT THE YEARS:

 Agape International Missions (AIM) was founded on the ground in Cambodia in 1988 as a humanitarian aid and church planting organization.
 Since 2005, our ministries have focused on ending the evil of child sexual slavery.